Overview

 financial planning fee being charged to the client will be set forth and identified in the investment

-advisory agreement between us and each client.
-Financial planning fees are billed separately with
+advisory agreement between each client and us.
+Financial planning fees are billed separately

 Your financial professional will update your financial plan upon request or when your objectives or

-the update.
-Again, this fee will be set forth and identified in an agreement between you and the firm.
+of the update.
+Again, this fee will be set forth and identified in an agreement between you and the

 Flourish Financial

-clients the option to open a Flourish Cash Account and to participate in the Flourish Cash Sweep Program.
-A
+offers our clients the option to open a Flourish Cash Account and to participate in the Flourish Cash

-Flourish Cash account is an interest-bearing brokerage account offered by Flourish.
-It is not a bank account,
+Sweep Program.
+A Flourish Cash account is an interest-bearing brokerage account offered by

 Page | 8